FabianSchuessler/DroneProject/Readme.md

 ### (Step 6.3) Connecting the ESCs to the Erle-Brain 2
 ![alt text](https://github.com/FabianSchuessler/DroneProject/blob/master/images/20180905_100643.jpg?raw=true "(Step 6.3) Connecting the ESCs to the Erle-Brain 2")

-### After the assembly, view of the drone's user interface
+### After the assembly, the view of the drone's user interface
 ![alt text](https://github.com/FabianSchuessler/DroneProject/blob/master/images/20180905_121226.jpg?raw=true "After the assembly, view of the drone's user interface")

 ### Erle-Brain has internet via ethernet from Laptop